razerx100/Kronos/README.md

 2: make (For building on Linux).\
 3: Visual Studio 2019 (For building on Windows).

-# External Libraries
+# Libraries used
-1: spdlog.\
-2: Dear ImGui.\
+1: Dear ImGui.\
-3: DirectXMath.
+2: DirectXMath.

 # Instructions
 First clone the repository.
 Now follow either of the steps below.